Home

 THE U-232 ISSUE:

 One of the radioisotopes of concern is U-232 which can potentially occur in used CANDU fuel as a result of alpha particle capture and 4 n emission by impurity Th-232 atoms.
-Being an isotope of uranium it is not removed by the uranium selective recrystalization methodology used in this process.
+Being an isotope of uranium it is not removed by the uranium selective recrystalization methodology used in the TRU concentration process.
 The U-232 has a half life of 72 years and its decay path involves a hard gamma emission.
-Since the Th-232 impurity content in the uranium used to produce CANDU fuel can potentially vary it may be necessary to measure the gamma ray output from the separated uranium oxide and to provide sufficient shielding to ensure safety compliance (Ref: Monica Regalbuto, monica.regalbuto@inl.gov, Purex expert at INL).
+Since the Th-232 impurity content in the uranium used to produce CANDU fuel can potentially vary it may be necessary to measure the gamma ray output from the separated uranium oxide and to provide sufficient shielding to ensure safety compliance (Ref: Monica Regalbuto, monica.regalbuto@inl.gov, PUREX expert at INL).

 THE NEPTUNIUM ISSUE: